taosdata/TDengine/docs/en/07-develop/01-connect/index.md

 Key differences:

-1. For native connection, the client driver taosc and the server TDengine version must be compatible.
+1. For a Native connection, the client driver taosc and the server TDengine version must be compatible.
-2. For REST connection, you cannot experience functions such as data subscription and binary data types.
+2. For a REST connection, users do not need to install the client driver taosc, providing the advantage of cross-platform ease of use.
+However, functions such as data subscription and binary data types are not available.
+Additionally, compared to Native and Websocket connections, a REST connection has the worst performance.
-3. For REST or Websocket connection, users do not need to install the client driver taosc, which has the advantage of cross-platform ease of use, but the performance is reduced by about 30%.
+3. For a Websocket connection, users also do not need to install the client driver taosc.
+However, compared to a Native connection, the performance is reduced by about 30%.
 4. To connect to a cloud service instance, you need to use the REST connection or Websocket connection.

-For normal users, we recommend using **Websocket connection**.
+Normally we recommend using **Websocket connection**.

 ## Install Client Driver taosc